Inclement Weather Procedure

 When inclement weather is likely, students should make sure they bring their laptops, chargers, and necessary books/notebooks home.
 When the school is closed because of inclement weather, the building will be closed and students will not be able to access their lockers.

-Two-Hour Delays
+Delays

-4. Synchronous instruction is delivered to all students simultaneously via Zoom.
-If a teacher decides that instruction will be synchronous, they will ensure that a Zoom link is clearly posted on Google Classroom.
-The following procedures will apply to synchronous instruction:
+Synchronous instruction is delivered to all students simultaneously via video call.
+If a teacher decides that instruction will be synchronous, they will ensure that a video call link is clearly posted on Google Classroom.
+Students must join the video call by the beginning of class, according to the normal bell schedule.
+Study periods, clubs, House periods, Mass, chapel, and homeroom will not meet.

-• The expectation is that students will participate in a Zoom class to the same degree as an in-person class.
+Students must keep their cameras on at all times in class, must be dressed either in uniform or spirit wear, and should be in a public location within their house (i.e. not a bedroom or bathroom) as far as possible.
+The expectation is that students will participate in a virtual class to the same degree as an in-person class.
 This means that teachers may require students to participate vocally, through the chat, or both.
-It also means that students should not be on their phones, playing games, or otherwise distracted during a Zoom class.
-Teachers may assign demerits for violating these expectations.
+It also means that students should not be on their phones, playing games, or otherwise distracted during a video class.
+Violation of these expectations may result in further disciplinary action, as it would during in-person learning.
+Teachers may require students to remain on the video call for the duration of the class, according to the bell schedule, or may dismiss the class to work on an assignment independently.

 Questions?